mtpereira/backshop-ansible-101/slides/md/slides.md

 ## Playbooks
 ### Tasks

-*Handlers* are a special type of Tasks:
+**Handlers** are a special type of Tasks:

   - Triggered by other tasks, using `notify`
-  - Only runs once, regardless of how many times it was triggered
+  - A handler only runs once, regardless of how many times it was triggered
   - Executed at the end of the Play

+---

 ## Playbooks
 ### Tasks - `2/playbook.yml`